-Exploration and evaluation expenses represent recurring maintenance and landowners costs in maintaining and safeguarding the Group's Hungarian wells along with exploration costs associated with the Group's TCP in South Africa.
-The decrease in costs quarter on quarter is partially attributable to the Group's restructuring of its technical function in Budapest during Q4 2014.
+Exploration and evaluation expenses represent recurring maintenance and landowners costs in maintaining and safeguarding the Company's Hungarian wells along with exploration costs associated with the Company's TCP in South Africa.
+The decrease in costs quarter on quarter is attributable to the restructuring of the Group's technical function in Budapest, the savings materialising in 2016 and the Company's one off review costs relating to the updating of the environmental management plan as requested by the South African PASA in Q1 2015.